JoGall/jogall.github.io/_posts/2017-08-04-robin-hood-teams.md

 Yet they also suffered 6 league defeats, all against teams finishing 9th or lower in the league: Burnley (16th), Bournemouth (9th), Swansea (15th), Hull (18th), Leicester (12th), and Crystal Palace (14th).
 This lead to several people dubbing Liverpool the 'Robin Hood' of the football world: taking points from the rich and giving them to the poor.

-Nothing more than a throwaway joke maybe, but as a Liverpool fan I couldn't help wonder if there might not be an interesting truth at its heart.
-Liverpool had a similar season in 2008-09, suffering only two defeats all season and averaging 2.2 ppg against the rest of the season's top 6 (I can't bring myself to not mention double wins over Chelsea and Man Utd which included a 4-1 win at Old Trafford), yet costly dropped points against Wigan, Stoke, Hull, and Fulham saw see them finish 4 points adrift of eventual winners, Manchester United.
+Nothing more than a throwaway joke maybe, but as a Liverpool fan I couldn't help but wonder if there isn't something painfully true at its heart.
+Liverpool had a similar season in 2008-09, suffering only two defeats all season and averaging 2.2 ppg against the rest of the season's top 6 (I can't bring myself to not mention double wins over Chelsea and Man Utd which included a 4-1 win at Old Trafford), yet costly dropped points against Wigan, Stoke, Hull, and Fulham saw them finish 4 points adrift of eventual winners United.

-So the aims of this two-part post are:
+The aims of this two-part post are:
-- To develop a metric for identifying 'Robin Hood' teams; we could call it `Robin Hood-ness` but I prefer the Iain Dowie-inspired **`Hoodability`**
+- To develop a metric for identifying 'Robin Hood' teams; we could call it `Robin Hood-ness` but I prefer the Iain Dowie-approved **`Hoodability`**
-- To test whether Liverpool were really a Robin Hood team this season and whether they consistently show symptoms of Hoodability compared to other teams
+- To test whether Liverpool really were a Robin Hood team this season and whether they consistently show symptoms of Hoodability in previous seasons
+- To find other Robin Hood teams and rank them by their Hoodability
 - To gauge what impact (if any) Hoodabiity has on overall team performance for the season

 ------------------------------------------------------------------------